Brandon-Rozek/website/content/blog/2017-03-07-uniformity-math-random.md

 ## Conclusion

 At a 5% significance level, we fail to obtain enough evidence to suggest that the distribution of random number is not uniform.
 This is a good thing since it shows us that our random number generators give all numbers an equal chance of being represented.
-We can use <code class='language-javascript'>Math.random()</code> with ease of mind.
+We can use `Math.random()` with ease of mind.